Alfresco/alfresco-ng2-components/docs/content-metadata.component.md

 ...
 ```

+### Aspect oriented config

+With this type of configuration you are able to "whitelist" aspects and properties for a preset, but everything will be grouped by aspects and there is no further way to group properties.
+If you want to group different properties in groups you define, scroll down a bit and have a look at on the layout oriented configruration.

-### Whitelisting only a few aspects in the default preset
+#### Whitelisting only a few aspects in the default preset

 If you want to restrict to only a few aspects (e.g.: exif, your-custom-aspect), you have to use the name of that particular aspect to be able to whitelist it.
 In case of exif aspect this is "exif:exif".